FarronF/limerick-council-meetings/meetings/2022/07/12-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Annual Meeting of Municipal District of Adare-Rathkeale - 28th June 2022.md

 was looking forward to working with all Members, Management and Staff over the next

-twelve months in his role as Cathaoirleach of the Adare-Rathkeale Municipal District.--- 2
+twelve months in his role as Cathaoirleach of the Adare-Rathkeale Municipal District.
+---
+2

 **2.**